 - a.
 Provide leadership in coordinating and integrating the overall State efforts that provide medical assistance to a disaster-affected area. - b.
 Coordinate and direct the activation and deployment of State resources of medical personnel, supplies, equipment, and pharmaceuticals with Public Health as needed. - c.
 Assist in the development of local capabilities for the on-site coordination of all emergency medical services needed for triage, treatment, transportations, tracking, and evacuation of the affected population with medical needs. - d.
-Establish and maintain the cooperation of the various State medical and related professional organizations in coordinating the shifting of e.
+Establish and maintain the cooperation of the various State medical and related professional organizations in coordinating the shifting of Emergency Medical Services resources from unaffected areas to areas of need. - e.
 Coordinate the catastrophic medical sheltering response by implementing the Medical Support Sheltering Plan.